1080p vs 1440p: Which One Is Better? & Why?

 8. Brightness

-This metric refers to the measured intensity of light emitted from every pixel in the screen, meaning that both versions of the resolution will provide you with a suitable level of brightness for indoor use.
+This metric refers to the intensity of light emitted from every pixel in the screen, meaning that both resolution versions will provide you with a suitable brightness level for indoor use.

 9. Size